JGRennison/git-combine-merges/README.md

 * -s, --second-parent *commit2*
   use *commit2* as the new merge's second parent, it must have the
   same tree as HEAD's current second parent, unless -f/--force is used
+* -o, --octopus-parent *commitN*
+  use commitN as the new merge's Nth parent (starting from third),
+  this option may be used more than once, the commit is not checked
 * -f, --force
   perform fewer checks, see -s/--second-parent
 * -n, --dry-run